Harry260/Discoverable/browser.ex/chrome/readme.md

-JS files for extensions in chrome envirement
+JS files for extensions in chrome environment